-Soak 4 cups raw nuts in sea salt and filtered water to cover in a warm place at least 7 hours.
-Drain and spread in a single layer (I found that part out by experience) on pans and dry in an oven on its lowest temp for 12-24 hours.
-Freshly shelled nuts are best.
-(However, I’ll never buy unshelled nuts again after my husband and son spent half an hour cracking nuts for me and only got a pound or less!
-My husband thought I was crazy for buying so many, and half are still in my pantry, unshelled!)
+However, I’ll never buy unshelled nuts again after my husband and son spent half an hour cracking nuts for me and only got a pound or less!
+My husband thought I was crazy for buying so many, and half are still in my pantry, unshelled!

-If the temperature is 150 F or below, the enzymes are preserved.
-If your oven only goes to 170 F or something (like mine), you’re killing the enzymes anyway.
+If you set the temperature of your dehydrator at 150 F or below, the enzymes are preserved.
+If you don’t have a dehydrator yet (you seriously should get one) and your oven only goes to 170 F or something (like mine), you’ll be killing the enzymes anyway.

 If this is the case at your home, to speed up the process and free up your oven more quickly turn the heat up to 250 F, or even 350 F, but only if you’re willing to watch the nuts very closely.
-Over-toasted walnuts just aren’t tasty – more “from experience” sharing!
+Over-toastedjust aren’t tasty – more “from experience” sharing!

-How much salt to add for various nuts:
+How much salt to add to 4 cups of nuts: